chetansinghsajwan/notes/http/field/trailer.md

 # HTTP Trailer Field

-It is a header field is used in header and is used to provide a list of field names that the sender anticipates sending as trailer fields within that message.
+It is a header field to provide a list of field names that the sender might send as trailer fields within that message.
 This allows a recipient to prepare for receipt of the indicated metadata before it starts processing the content.

 For example, a sender might indicate that a signature will be computed as the content is being streamed and provide the final signature as a trailer field.
 This allows a recipient to perform the same check on the fly as it receives the content.